Creolestudios/add-two-numbers-2-leetcode/README.md

 - 0 <= Node.val <= 9

 - It is guaranteed that the list represents a number that does not have leading zeros.

+**LeetCode Submission Result**

+My solution achieved a runtime of 13ms and utilized 19.8MB of memory, showcasing an efficient algorithm for this particular problem on LeetCode.